 - Around 6k tweets are sent every second – that’s over 350,000 tweets sent per minute, 500 million tweets per day and around 200 billion tweets per year

-- The countries with the highest number of Twitter users are the United States, India, Indonesia, Japan, China, Brazil and the UK
+- The countries with the highest number of Twitter users are the United States, Japan, the UK, Saudi Arabia Turkey and Brazil

 - Over 67% of US companies use Twitter for marketing